pieterAsit4u/travel-site/README.md

 ***git version 2.18.0.windows.1***

-At Asit4u we use Source tree as our GUI tool for source controll.
+At Asit4u we use Source tree as our GUI tool for source control.
 If you do not already have it installed you can go to :

 https://www.sourcetreeapp.com/